arowland900/sei-hobbies/README.md

+# Below is the prompt for a coding challenge that I made for my students.

+---

 # Unit 2 Bonus Assessment

 #### This assessment is meant to be quite harder than the assessment that you all passed with ease last friday ;)